Thurs: 1pm – 4pm

 Here are some of the things we are doing to keep our visitors and staff safe.

-- Visitor numbers are restricted by running booking-only time slots.
+- Visitor numbers are restricted by running selected time slots.

-- Each time slot will have a maximum of 60 people.
+- Each time slot will have a limied capacity.

 - Exhibits are grouped into ‘sets’ of experiences that bubbles can experience together.